-Whether you have a kiddo in a high weight percentile, or barely on the chart, you may have had at least one check up that stressed you out.
+Whether you have a kiddo in a high weight percentile, barely on the chart, or somewhere in between, you may have had at least one check up that was stressful.
 To help, we’ll cover what growth chart percentiles really mean—and what they don’t.

 Growth Chart Percentiles